OrbisInvestments/azure-pipelines-custom-tasks/README.md

 ### Motivation

-Currently the Azure Pipelines Agent will inefficiently clone the same Git repository multiple times for different pipelines.
-The number of clones the agent will create is a function of the number of pipelines that build from the same Git repository.
-For large repositories with many pipelines this can result in significant disk usage on the agent servers.
+Given the scenario where multiple Azure Pipelines use the same Git repository as their source, the Azure Pipelines Agent will create a seperate clone of the repository for each of the pipelines it executes.
+For large repositories with many pipelines this can result in agent working directories that consume significant disk space.
 More details can be found in this issue here: [microsoft/azure-pipelines-agent/1506](https://github.com/microsoft/azure-pipelines-agent/issues/1506)

+A more efficient approach would be for the agent to share a single clone of the repository amongst all pipelines that use it.

-The **Dedupe Git Repositories Task** is a task that circumvents this issue by running a *post job execution* script to deduplicate clones of the same Git repository.
+The **Dedupe Git Repositories Task** is a task that stubs this behaviour by running a *post job execution* script that deduplicate clones of the same Git repository and repoints the pipeline's working directory at a shared clone.

 ### Installation